 Ultimately, it seems likely that ASASSN-17jz was either the result of transient accretion activity in an NLSy1 AGN, or an SN~IIn occurring in an NLSy1 host.
 Neither scenario is significantly favored over the other, but given the evidence of an SN being partially responsible for the emission (e.g., light-curve fits, blackbody fits, and similarities with CSS100217), we conclude that the SN+AGN scenario is the most likely.

 As the AGN emission becomes dominant at late times in this scenario, it is reasonable to ask whether the increased AGN activity is a consequence of the SN.
 This would require the SN to have occurred close enough to the SMBH to affect the accretion flow, which is unlikely but possible.
 Our constraints on the position of the transient and lack of a secondary source seen in images from \HST\ imply that any non-AGN transient would need to be very close to the host nucleus, making this picture plausible.
-We have no definitive proof, however, of a causal relationship between a potential early SN and the increased AGN emission at late times.
-Longer-term monitoring of this system, particularly in the UV and X-rays, may be able to shed further light on this possibility.